mbethke/la_us/README.md

 # la_us

-## An attempt at a phonetically intuitive Lao keymap for XKB and US keyboards
+## A phonetically intuitive Lao keymap for XKB and US keyboards

 This is a keymap designed to write Lao on a US keyboard under X11 without learning a complete new layout such as the STEA one that comes with XKB, but